Skip to content

 • Enjoy shopping at the local market stalls that line the boulevard, an excellent hub for bargain seekers.

-• Pay a visit to Aquaria KLCC, located at Suria KLCC, home to different marine creatures, and it’s a good picnic for a family vacation.
+• Visit Aquaria KLCC, located at Suria KLCC.
+It’s home to different marine creatures and makes a good picnic for a family vacation.

-• Discover Bukit Bintang street hosts many different activities ranging from drinking, eating, shopping, people-watching, or just a walkable tour.
-There is no shortage of entertainment options once you arrive at the Golden Triangle.
+• Discover Bukit Bintang Street, which hosts many activities, including drinking, eating, shopping, people-watching, and a walkable tour.
+Once you arrive at the Golden Triangle, there is no shortage of entertainment options.

 25 Best Things to Do in Malaysia-Your Full Guide